stassa/louise/README.md

    ```

    Note that this is true one-shot learning, from a single example of inputs and
-   outputs of the target program, without any pre-training or anything silly
+   outputs of the target program, without pre-training on billions of examples
-   like that.
+   or anything silly like that.

    See `data/examples/findlast.pl` for the `list_last/2` one-shot recursion
    learning example.